 The Group owns power generation plants both in Japan and overseas using multiple energy technologies, including solar PV, biomass power, onshore wind power, and geothermal power, and aspires to intensively develop solar PV, onshore wind power, and storage battery projects going forward.
 The Group will aim to further increase power generation capacity by promoting the corporate PPA business that sells electricity directly to electricity users with growing needs to procure renewable energy, without relying solely on the FIT system.
 Leveraging its characteristics of being an independent group, the Group will develop large-scale, leading-edge multiple energy technologies through cooperation with diverse partners.
 In addition to the development of power technologies, the Group has also promoted GX business such as storage batteries and new fuels including ammonia and hydrogen.
 Construction of our first grid storage battery project, the Himeji Energy Storage Facility, began in August 2023.
 In February 2025, we made final investment decisions for three grid energy storage facilities (Tomakomai-shi, Hokkaido Prefecture; Shiraoi-cho, Shiraoi County, Hokkaido Prefecture; and Mutsumi, Mori-machi, Shuchi County, Shizuoka Prefecture) selected in the 2023 Long-Term Decarbonization Power Source Auction, and are proceeding with preparations for their construction.
-In Texas, USA, the Company has signed an agreement to acquire a 70% equity stake in a storage battery business and is developing it with the aim of commencing operation in 2028.
-In addition, we are participating in the solar-battery hybrid business (150 MW of solar power generation capacity and 150 MW of storage battery capacity) of Pathway Power Holdings LLC, our capital and business alliance partner, and are developing the project with the aim of commencing operations in 2029.
+In Texas, USA, the Company has signed an agreement to acquire a 70% equity stake in a storage battery business.
+In addition, we are participating in the solar-battery hybrid business (150 MW of solar power generation capacity and 150 MW of storage battery capacity) of Pathway Power Holdings LLC, our capital and business alliance partner, and are jointly developing the project.